 Follow up appointments routinely last 30 minutes, but more time can be assigned should yourself and the physiotherapist feel this is required.

-What will I need to bring to physiotherapy?
+What will I need to bring to respiratory physiotherapy?

 When assessing and treating your condition, it is necessary to expose the relevant areas in order to be as accurate as possible.
 During auscultation, you may be asked to remove your t-shirt/shirt.
 If you have a preference for a male or female physiotherapist, please mention this at the time of booking.